The NSDAR Mission is Historic Preservation, Education, and Patriotism

 Monuments and markers

-The “Honoring Our First Patriots Monument” at the FL National Cemetery was planned by Area DAR members.
-The dedication was attended by DAR members from John Bartram, Mary Ellen Robertson, Ocklawaha, Puc Puggy, Tomoka, and the former Bertha Hereford Hall chapters.
-Thanks to a member’s son, a Marine Veteran, who sponsored the Monument.
+The “Honoring Our First Patriots Monument” at the FL National Cemetery was planned by the Area 5 DAR Regent’s Council.
+The dedication was attended by DAR members and Veterans.
+Special thanks go to a John Bartram member’s son, a Marine Veteran, who sponsored the Monument.
 A Marine Corps League detachment led the Color Guard procession.
-Special guests included our State Regent and Veterans.

 Education